NSW Work Injury Claim

 What is a compensation to relatives claim in NSW workers compensation?

-A compensation to relatives claim is the workers compensation death-benefit claim made for eligible family members or dependants after a work-related death.
-The key issues are usually whether employment caused or substantially contributed to the death, who was financially dependent, and what evidence supports funeral expenses and any child weekly-payment entitlement.
+A compensation to relatives claim is the workers compensation death-benefit claim made for eligible family members or dependants.
+The key issues are usually whether the death resulted from a compensable injury under the provisions that apply to that injury, who was financially dependent, and what evidence supports funeral expenses and any child weekly-payment entitlement.

 What evidence helps with workers compensation death benefits NSW?